Collodictyon: Taxonomy and phylogeny

 Along with the genus Diphylleia, this organism appears to be only distantly related to the other eukaryotes.
-They share some morphological features with the species currently placed within Excavata due to the fact that the Collodictyon sulcus is similar because it also contains a supporting structure from left and right microtubular roots that line the entirety of the lips of the Sulcus.
+They share some morphological features with the species formerly placed within Excavata due to the fact that the Collodictyon sulcus is similar because it also contains a supporting structure from left and right microtubular roots that line the entirety of the lips of the Sulcus.
 However this latter clade is considered to be polyphyletic and in need of resolution (reorganisation into different groups).
-For this reason inclusion of this genus within the excavates may not assist in understanding its phylogenetic position.
 They also share similar features as Amoebozoa because the feeding groove of Collodictyon also form pseudopods at the base which have a related function to the pseudopods in Amoebozoa.
 The pseudopods in both Amoebozoa and Collodictyon are used in order to catch prey.

 Brugerolle has proposed a family, Collodictyonidae for this genus and Diphylleia.

 Another genus that is related to Collodictyon is Sulcomonas.

 Scientists speculate that further study of Collodictyon may yield insights into the prehistoric beginnings of life hundreds of millions of years ago.
 Scientists from Norway have been studying a particular type of Collodictyon found living in sludge in Årungen, a lake in the municipality of Ås in Norway.
 Kamran Shalchian-Tabrizi, the leader of the Microbial Evolution Research Group (MERG), has claimed that these organisms resemble the basal eukaryote.

 Collodictyonids were placed by Cavalier-Smith in Varisulca, but this grouping appears to be paraphyletic.

 Description

-The species in this genus range in size from 30 to 50 µm in length, can grow broad pseudopodia, and have four flagella and a ventral feeding groove which divides the organism longitudinally called the Sulcus.
+The species in this genus range in size from 30 to 50 μm in length, can grow broad pseudopodia, and have four flagella and a ventral feeding groove which divides the organism longitudinally called the Sulcus.
 They are devoid of cellulosic cell walls, chloroplasts or stigmata.
 There are two to several contractile vacuoles.